Sinorbis

 Shenma

 Launched in 2014, Shenma is a mobile first search engine for China.
-Shenman holds 2.4% of the Chinese search market share in 2020.
+Shenma holds 3.04% of the Chinese search market share in 2024.
 Shenma is solely focused on mobile devices and is a hybrid of a search engine and app store.
 This captures the attention of the population due to the immense growth in mobile device usage.
 Here is more information on Shenma and other Chinese search engines.

 WeChat, China’s most popular social media app, sees over 1 billion active users each month – which is the equivalent of the entire population of the entire Americas.
 The popularity of WeChat is closely tied to its broad mix of features and functions.
 From hailing a ride to booking flights to messaging your family, WeChat has it all.
 It is no secret that WeChat holds infinite potential when it comes to generating awareness for your brand with a wider audience.
 International brands and organisations looking to expand into the Chinese market sees it as a golden opportunity.